nexodus-io/nexodus/README.md

 - Compliance scenario where a bunch of nodes need to be isolated from one another (PCI)
 - Generic platform agnostic approach for workloads not tied to a platform.

-## Jaywalk and connectivity scenarios:
+## Aircrew and connectivity scenarios:

 ### 1. Mesh Network between nodes deployed across different VPC and at Edge